JosiahR89/Bootcamp-Project-2/README.md

     * <table><tr><td align="center"><img src="Images/ERD.jpg"></tr></td></table>
 * Filtering, handling null values, removing duplicates, validating, and normalizing the data.
 * Creating primary and foreign key relationships, applying referential integrity if using relational databases, and redistributing clean data into the right tables.
+    * All datasets that we sourced has county and/or state.
+So we decided to create seperate tables for each that act as primary tables.

 * Formatting the data into tables or joined tables to match the schema of the target data systems.
 * Performing calculations or summarizations on the raw data.
 This can include changing row and column headers for consistency, converting dates,  or other units of measurement, editing text strings, etc.
 * Conducting tests/audits to ensure data quality and compliance.
 * Encrypting, or protecting data governed by industry standards or government regulations.

 **Load** : This last step involves moving the transformed data to a target data warehouse.
 Initially, the final data is loaded once, and thereafter periodic loading of data happens to keep the database up to date.
 Most of the time the ETL process is automated and batch-driven.
 Typically, ETL is scheduled to trigger during off-hours when traffic on the source systems and the destination systems is at its lowest.

+**Examples of How our data can be used**:
+Analysis -- Reports (showing covid cases vs flu) Visualizations -- US Map displaying covid active cases